Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions

-In the conditional setup, we need adapted versions of the structural assumption as well as adapted versions of each of the estimators.
-We adapt the structural assumption by assuming that the underlying structural pattern applies to the conditional Kendall's tau matrix for any value of the covariate $\Z$.
-We formalize this in the following assumption. \begin{assumption} [Conditional Structural Assumption] There exists $K>0$ and a partition $\mathcal{G} = \{\mathcal{G}_1, \dots, \mathcal{G}_K\}$ of $\{ 1, \dots, p\}$, such that for all distinct $k_1,k_2 \in \{1, \dots, K\}$ and all $\z \in \mathcal{Z}$,
+We adapt the Simplified Structural Assumption~\ref{as:simp_structural} by assuming that the underlying structural pattern applies to the conditional Kendall's tau matrix given $\Z = \z$. \begin{assumption}[Simplified Structural Assumption conditionally to $\Z = \z \in \mathcal{Z}$] Kendall's tau matrix of the random vector $\X$ can be written in the block form